 If you have too much stock that you can sell within a reasonable period, you’re leaving your capital idle while wasting precious storage space.
 Knowing how much product to stock helps minimize the amount of dead stock on your shelves and levels out cash flow.

 Proper inventory management facilitates seamless selling across multiple marketplaces.
-For example, suppose you’re selling on Shopify, Amazon, eBay, Etsy, and your business website.
-In that case, you’ll need to stay on top of your stock levels to convey accurate information to customers across each of these platforms.
+For example, suppose you’re selling on Shopify, Amazon, eBay, Etsy and your business website.
+In that case, you’ll need to stay on top of your stock levels to convey accurate information to customers across these platforms.
 Inventory management also helps you accurately forecast demand, so you’ll always have what your customers need in stock.

-When selling across multiple channels, you may frequently have to transfer inventory from one marketplace to another due to varying demand levels.
-If you do not follow the right inventory management practices during the transfers, it becomes harder to track your performance and monitor each channel’s inventory levels.
+Due to varying demand levels, you may frequently have to transfer inventory from one marketplace to another when selling across multiple channels.
+If you do not follow the right inventory management practices during the transfers, tracking each channel’s inventory levels gets harder.

 Shopify has a long list of restricted and prohibited items.
 If you sell one of these products on other platforms, you’ll be facing a significant challenge with multi-channel inventory management.